nodejs/node/doc/api/stream.md

   [`stream.write()`][stream-write].
 * `encoding` {string} If the chunk is a string, then this is the encoding type.
-If chunk is a buffer, then this is the special value - 'buffer', ignore it in this case.
+If chunk is a buffer, then this is the special value - `'buffer'`, ignore it in this case.
 * `callback` {Function} A callback function (optionally with an error argument and data) to be called after the supplied `chunk` has been processed.